elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

 When retrieving a savedObject document from an index, if the version of the document is higher than the latest version known of the Kibana instance, the document will go through the `forwardCompatibility` schema of the associated model version.

-These conversion mechanism shouldn't assert the data itself, and only strip unknown fields to convert the document to the **shape** of the document at the given version.
+**Important:** These conversion mechanism shouldn't assert the data itself, and only strip unknown fields to convert the document to the **shape** of the document at the given version.

 Basically, this schema should keep all the known fields of a given version, and remove all the unknown fields, without throwing.